Softball Pitch Selection and Placement What Pitch to Throw…and Where to Place It

 HITTING AWAY with runners in scoring position – Go for the ground ball.
 Throw a good drop ball or off-speed up and in.

-LEFT SIDE SLAPPER – Up and in again.
+LEFT SIDE SLAPPER – The Softball Pitch Selection here would be Up and in again.
 She’s trying to put it on the ground or through a hole left or right of the pitcher.
 Be care to not let it go over the middle or outside corner chest high…that’s the easiest place for her to hit it.
 Optional pitch – If the batter is standing far back from the plate, or is has the habit of starting down the line early, throw a curve away from her (screw ball from a right handed pitcher) that stays low and just outside the zone…a “chase” pitch

 ANXIOUS / JITTERY BATTER – Throw her an occasional off-speed pitch